jfairbank/playit/README.md

 # playit

-Use Play/Pause button on keyboard to control audio players on websites.
+Use the Play/Pause key on your keyboard to control audio players on websites.
 (Currently only working for [Songza](http://songza.com) and [Pandora](http://pandora.com).)

 ## Installation

-    $ git clone git@github.com:jfairbank/playit.git && cd playit
-    $ npm install -g babel
+    $ npm install -g playit
-    $ npm install

-## Client Configuration

-Add in your host/ip address in `src/client.js`.

-## Server

-The websocket server is set to use port 3000 for now.
-The web server for the remote Play/Pause button is set to use port 8080 for now.

-    $ npm run server
+## run

+Playit works via a WebSocket connection from the audio website and a server running on your machine.
+To start the server run:

+    $ playit start

+This will start a WebSocket server and an HTTP server on ports 3000 and 8080, respectively.
+You can change the ports via `-p` and `--httpPort`:

+    $ playit start -p 3001 --httpPort=8888

 ## Run Client

-After starting the server, copy the contents of `dist/client.js`.
+After starting the server, client code will be copied to your clipboard.
 Open devtools, paste, and hit enter.
 Now your Play/Pause key should control the Play/Pause button(s) on the website.
+If you accidentally copy over the contents in your clipboard, you can run `$ playit client` in another terminal window. **NOTE:** You MUST run `$ playit start` to generate the client code for the first time, or `$ playit client` won't work!

 ## Remote Control

 After starting the server, open `http://<your host>:8080` in a browser.
-The Play/Pause button should remotely control playback as well.
+The Play/Pause button on the webpage should remotely control playback as well.
+This is ideal if you want to control your music from a mobile device.